tegan-lamoureux/ogx-cloud/tools/README.md

 ### Metadata Format

-TBD, the tool isn't finished yet :D (These are mostly dev notes for myself, for now.)

-It will be two ascii text files, with the first line being the folder name (game name), and the rest being a line-by-line list of files and their corresponding hashes.
+There are two ascii text files.
+In the first one,  with the first line being the folder name (game name), and the rest being a line-by-line list of files and their corresponding hashes.
 There will be a second file, containing only the hash of the completed config file.

 game.ogxc:
 ````